All the best tech deals in the January sales, from AirPods to new Xbox games

 Best January tech deals 2022

-The Nintendo Switch is one of the most recognisable games consoles out there, and you can’t get much better than this deal at Amazon, which surpasses every single Nintendo Switch deal we saw throughout 2021, so if you want the most versatile games console, now is the time to snap it up.
+The Nintendo Switch is one of the most recognisable games consoles out there, and you can’t get much better than this deal at Amazon.
+So if you want the most versatile games console, now is the time to snap it up.
 This package includes the device and Switch dock in black and the contrasting Joy-Con controllers that allow for individual or two-player action.
 From long car journeys to commuting, play on-the-go with up to nine hours of battery life.
 “The Switch console, first released in 2017, is a perfect example of [Nintendo] getting it just right,” our writer said in their round-up of the best games consoles.
-While Amazon says that it has reduced the price from £279.99, the actual RRP is £259, but it’s still the lowest price we’ve seen.

 Samsung Galaxy Chromebook 4: Was £299, now free with phone contract, EE.com